Gildas: Hagiography

+Birthplace

-Differing versions of the Life of Saint Gildas exist, but both agree that he was born in what is now Scotland on the banks of the River Clyde, and that he was the son of a royal family.
-These works were written in the eleventh and twelfth centuries and are regarded by scholars as unhistorical.
-He is now thought to have his origins farther south.
+Differing versions of the Life of Saint Gildas exist, but both agree that he was born at a place called Arecluta which is described by the author as taking its name from a "certain river called the Clut, by which that district is, for the most part, watered."
+This was long taken by historians to mean that Gildas was born in what is now Scotland on the banks of the River Clyde.

+He is now thought by some historians to have his origins farther south.
+Their belief is that his writing suggests a lack of familiarity with the geography of Strathclyde, but is more accurate with regards to southern Britain.
+Furthermore, Gildas shows a familiarity with classical Latin texts that historians such as Nick Higham and E.A.
+Thompson view as more likely to have been acquired further south, within the bounds of former Roman Britain.
+Thompson suggested Chester as a possible birthplace, while the linguist Andrew Breeze suggests Arclid, near Sandbach in Cheshire, based on its plausible derivation from Arecluta.

+Life

 In his own work, he claims to have been born the same year as the Battle of Mount Badon.
-He was educated at a monastic centre, possibly Cor Tewdws in South Wales under St Illtud, where he chose to forsake his royal heritage and embrace monasticism.
+He was educated at a monastic centre, the College of St. Illtud, where he chose to forsake his royal heritage and embrace monasticism.
 He became a renowned teacher, converting many to Christianity and founding numerous churches and monasteries throughout Britain and Ireland.
 He is thought to have made a pilgrimage to Rome before emigrating to Brittany, where he took on the life of a hermit.
 However, his life of solitude was short-lived, and pupils soon sought him out and begged him to teach them.
 He eventually founded a monastery for these students at Saint-Gildas-de-Rhuys in Brittany, where he wrote De Excidio Britanniae, criticising British rulers and exhorting them to put off their sins and embrace true Christian faith.
-He is thought to have died at Rhuys, and was buried there.
+He is thought to have died at Rhuys and was buried there.